alifelham/alifelham.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alif Elham Khan is a research assistant at the Electrical and Computer Engineering department of North South University.
+Alif Elham Khan is a research assistant at the Department of Electrical and Computer Engineering at [North South University](http://www.northsouth.edu/).
 His research is broadly focused on optimizing complex Quantum and Machine Learning algorithms.
-He has developed optimizations in Computer Vision, NLP & Quantum Computing.
-Alif Elham Khan teaches and advises research students at the country's first [Quantum research academy](https://sites.google.com/view/mahdyresearchacademy/home?authuser=0).
-He also enjoys designing and developing tailored softwares for clients in [Fiverr](https://www.fiverr.com/alifelham).
+He has developed optimizations in Computer Vision, NLP, and Quantum Computing.
+Alif Elham Khan teaches and advises research students at Bangladesh’s first [Quantum Research Academy](https://sites.google.com/view/mahdyresearchacademy/home?authuser=0).
+He also enjoys designing and developing tailored software for clients on [Fiverr](https://www.fiverr.com/alifelham).

+Email: alif DOT khan1 AT northsouth DOT edu

 {style="text-align: justify;"}